 It is very difficult to gain muscle while losing weight.
 Generally, the only people who can do it for an extended period are untrained or taking anabolic steroids.
 If you have been training for a while, bulking to gain muscle and then cutting to lose fat is the way to go.
 Losing fat while gaining muscle may be possible for some, but it is not even close to being the most efficient way to get results.
 If you are gaining weight, you are likely gaining both fat and muscle.
 If you are losing weight you are likely losing muscle and fat.
 The trick is to gain more muscle than fat while bulking and lose more fat than muscle while cutting.

 This is where the size of the calorie surplus comes into play.
 Too large a surplus and you gain fat too quickly.
 Too small a surplus and you are leaving muscle gains on the table.
 There is no real evidence regarding the optimal calorie surplus for the optimal rate of muscle gain, but the consensus among the bodybuilding community is that a 500kcal surplus per day is close to perfect for most people.
-If you want a leaner bulk, maybe 250kcal will be better for you.
-If you want to get big quickly but don’t care about fat gains, 1000kcal+ might be best for you.
+If you want a leaner bulk, a 250kcal surplus might be better for you.
+If you want to get big quickly but don’t care about fat gains, a 1000kcal surplus could be best for you.
 At the end of the day though, if you gain fat too quickly, you are sacrificing long term gains later on since you will have to spend more time cutting.

 As a practical example of how the average person might implement this: If you maintain your weight on 2000kcal per day (assuming you do the same amount of exercise per day – if you have rest days, drop the calories accordingly to keep the surplus consistent), start eating 2500kcal per day.
 This should lead to you gaining roughly 1/2kg per week (3000kcal should lead to roughly 1kg per week in this scenario).
 Weight changes aren’t linear, but it should average out over the weeks.
 Over a longer timeframe you will gain more muscle, which will speed your metabolism up, meaning you will need to consume even more calories to continue gaining weight at the same rate.